lambertlb/CharacterManager/configurator/README.md

 	def register(self):
 		super().register()
 ```
 First we created a Weapon class to house weapon specific information.
+All weapons should derive from this.
 Then we created a Long_Sword class.
 This class uses multiple inheritance.
 It must inherit from Entity so it works with the $script tag then it also inherits from Weapon to get all the possible modifiers.
 Once the instance is created and the register method is called all the modifiers in the $modifiers tag will be applied.
 In this case self._isEquipped will be set to True

 ## Conclusion
 Hopefully i have shown how I was able to add data and schema with code to support them without any changes at all to the base code.
 This should allow for complex management of data without the need for a lot of infrastructure support.
 Both the json data and schema files can be put under source code management to facilitate management of change.